Bristol Blenheim: Outbreak of war

-In May 1940, AASF and BEF Blenheims participated in the Battle of France, being sent against German forces moving towards Brussels, resulting in many aircraft quickly sustaining heavy damage or being lost to enemy fire.
+In May 1940, AASF and BEF Blenheims participated in the Battle of France, being sent against German forces advancing towards Brussels, resulting in many aircraft sustaining heavy damage or being lost to enemy fire.
 German attacks upon the French airfields also damaged a considerable number of Blenheims on the ground.
-On 14 May, a combined force of Fairey Battles and Blenheims was dispatched on a counter-attack upon German forces as they broke through defensive lines: 40 out of 71 aircraft were lost in this sortie.
-This is claimed to be the highest ever losses known to the RAF.
-Further action by Blenheims of Bomber Command that day sustained a 25% aircraft loss despite a high level of British fighter cover.
-Shortly thereafter, the mostly-depleted squadrons were withdrawn to Britain.
+On 14 May, a combined force of Fairey Battles and Blenheims was dispatched on a counter-attack on German forces breaking through defensive lines but 40 out of 71 aircraft were lost in this sortie.
+This is the worst losses proportionally taken by the RAF.
+Further action by Blenheims of Bomber Command that day sustained 25% losses despite heavy British fighter cover.
+Shortly thereafter, the heavily depleted squadrons were withdrawn to Britain.
 Around 50 Blenheims supported the Dunkirk evacuation by harassing enemy forces.

-Rapid advances in technology which had taken place in the late 1930s had rendered the Blenheim mostly obsolete by the outbreak of the war.
-In particular, it had become heavier as extra service equipment was installed; much of this was found to be necessary through operational experience.
+Rapid advances in technology in the late 1930s rendered the Blenheim obsolescent by 1939.
+In particular, it had become heavier as extra service equipment was installed that was found to be necessary through operational experience.
 This, coupled with the rapid performance increases of the fighters that would oppose it, had eclipsed the Blenheim's speed advantage.
 In January 1941, the Air Staff classified the Blenheim as inadequate in terms of performance and armament for current operations.